Black hole Near Horizons through the Looking Glass: Probes in String-Carroll

 \section{Probes in String-Carroll}

 In the previous section, the near-horizon geometry of a black hole was shown to be string-Carroll.
-Now we are interested in studying the effects of the string Carroll geometry, when various probes are analysed on the string-Carroll background.
+Now we are interested in studying the effects of the SC geometry, when various probes are analysed on the SC background.
 These probes serve as useful tools for extracting features of theories near black hole backgrounds.
-We will study point-particle geodesics and scalar fields on the string-Carroll background.
+We will study point-particle geodesics and scalar fields on the SC background.
 Throughout the analysis, we will assume the background to be fixed.

+An important underlying assumption in what follows is that all fields can be Taylor expanded in terms of the speed of light (which is also near horizon parameter in the black hole context).
+While this assumption is something that should be scrutinized in more detail (e.g. under what circumstances terms like $e^{-1/c^2}$ or $c^2\ln{c}$ can be neglected) , this also has been the working assumption in all works considering Carrollian expansions in the literature and we will continue to follow this in our discussions below.